-I normally don’t like spiders but I make and exception for Woolly the lovely character from the CBeebies show Woolly and Tig.
+I normally don’t like spiders but I make an exception for Woolly the lovely character from the CBeebies show Woolly and Tig.

 Woolly and Tig is a TV programme that is about three-year-old Tig and her cuddly toy spider Woolly.
 Each programme expresses the feelings that children have when faced with new experiences.
-From a first day at nursery to meeting a man with a beard, uncertainty and worry are replaced by fun and laughter when Woolly is magically animated into life.
-Wherever Tig goes Woolly goes too and whenever Tig has a spot of bother Woolly is there with his self help advice.
+From the first day at nursery to meeting a man with a beard, uncertainty and worry are replaced by fun and laughter when Woolly is magically animated into life.
+Wherever Tig goes Woolly goes too and whenever Tig has a spot of bother Woolly is there with his self-help advice.

 James loves to watch Woolly and Tig and was a very happy little boy when I downloaded the new Woolly and Tig App on my iPad.
 The App is aimed at children aged 3 – 6 years old.